The legal provisions regulating national and international adoption procedure in Russia are:

 - a certificate from the Ministry of Internal Affairs indicating that the person has no convictions for a crime against health or life;

-- an official medical certificate from a State or municipal medical establishment regarding the health condition of the candidate(s);
+- an official medical certificate from a medical establishment regarding their health condition ;

 - a foreign citizen who is not married must additionally provide a document from the competent authority of his/her State, attesting that the legislation of that State does not recognize same-sex partnership as a marriage.

-The question of whether the adoptive parents speak Russian and if not, how they are going to overcome the language barrier, considering the age of a child and his language skills, is the focus of the court’s attention in each case.
-Courts also examine whether the adoptive parents-to-be are going to promote the child’s learning of the Russian language (or another language given that Russia is a multinational country), to encourage the child’s interest in the culture of the Russian Federation.
-The applicants must explain at the court hearing how it will be possible for the child to learn the Russian language if his/her adoption takes place
+The question of whether the prospective adoptive parents speak Russian and if not, how they are going to overcome the language barrier, considering the age of a child and his language skills, is the focus of the court’s attention in each case.
+Courts also examine whether the adoptive parents-to-be are going to promote the child’s learning of the Russian language, to encourage the child’s interest in the culture of the Russian Federation.

-The court needs to examine whether the parental training school completed by the adoptive parents-to-be meets the criteria established in the instructions approved by the Ministry of Education on the 20th of August 2012 No. 623 titled ‘Approval of the Requirements for the Training Program for Persons Wishing to Adopt a Child Left Without Parental Care’.
+The court needs to examine whether the parental training school completed by the adoptive parents-to-be meets the criteria established in the instructions approved by the Act of the Ministry of Education of the 20th of August 2012 No. 623 titled ‘Approval of the Requirements for the Training Program for Persons Wishing to Adopt a Child Left Without Parental Care’.

 If necessary, the court speaks to the experts and psychologists involved to assess whether adoption will be in the best interests of the child.

-Since international adoption cases are difficult, the Supreme Court of the Russian Federation issues international adoption reviews, where any misapplication of legal provisions is highlighted.
+Since international adoption cases are difficult, the Supreme Court of the Russian Federation issues International Adoption Reviews (see f.ex. the Review 2020), where any misapplication of legal provisions in the field of international adoption is highlighted.

 The Right to Know One’s Origin: Russian family law still firmly adheres to the principle of strict confidentiality of adoption.
-Thus, Art.
-139 of the Family Code stipulates that confidentiality of adoption is guaranteed by law and states that all persons involved are liable to keep the secret of adoption and may disclose it only with the consent of the adoptive parents.
+Article 135 of the Family Code and Article 270 of the Code of Civil Procedure stipulates that the applicants may ask the court to modify the name (family name, patronymic and personal name) of a child, his/her place of birth, and his/her age (not more than three months).
+Moreover, Article 139 of the Family Code stipulates that confidentiality of adoption is guaranteed by law and that all persons involved are liable to keep the secret of adoption and may disclose it only with the consent of the adoptive parents.
+Decision of the Constitutional Court of the Russian Federation as to the Constitutionality of Article 139 of the Family Code allowed judicial disclosure of the information on adoption to descendants of the adopted person in certain circumstances.

 Private Placements for Adoption: It is a criminal offence to make private placements of children for adoption.